mende237/smart-bible-scraping/README.md

 - **Bidirectional Sync / Cloud Backup**: Synchronizes local data with Google Drive.
 Supports both uploading local work to Drive and downloading data from Drive to local folders.
 - **Verification Gate**: Automated verification before synchronization.
 - **Partial Sync**: **Smart synchronization logic** that skips individual verses that fail verification while still uploading those that pass.
+- **Date-aware Upload Skip**: When a file already exists on Google Drive, the synchronizer compares modification times and skips the upload if the Drive copy is already up to date, saving time.
 - **Preprocessor Support**: Effortlessly synchronize or download an entire workload assigned to a specific preprocessor.
 - **Granular Sync / Download**: Supports operations at the book, chapter, or verse level.
 - **Dual Authentication**: Supports both **Service Accounts** and **OAuth2 User Authentication** (recommended to use your personal storage quota).